Data Corruption and Loss¶

 Don’t panic in case of data loss, explain your recovery plan to a layperson.

-Choose you file system, partitions, folders to cater for easy scalability.
+Choose your file system, partitions, folders for easy scalability.

 Use open, non-proprietary standards to manage and save photographs.